Severe Weather Statement issued for Whiteside by NWS - NewsBreak

 Severe Weather Statement issued for Whiteside by NWS

-Effective: 2021-08-10 15:50:00 CDT Expires: 2021-08-10 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Whiteside A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR EASTERN WHITESIDE...EASTERN JO DAVIESS...CARROLL AND STEPHENSON COUNTIES At 602 PM CDT, severe thunderstorms were located along a line extending from 7 miles southwest of Argyle to near Freeport to near Franklin Grove, moving northeast at 40 mph.
-HAZARD...60 mph wind gusts and nickel size hail.
+Effective: 2021-08-11 08:27:00 CDT Expires: 2021-08-11 09:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Whiteside A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 AM CDT FOR NORTHEASTERN ROCK ISLAND...WHITESIDE...HENRY AND BUREAU COUNTIES At 826 AM CDT, severe thunderstorms were located along a line extending from Morrison to near Kewanee, moving east at 45 mph.
+An area of strong winds will continue behind the storms, with an extended period of near 60 mph winds expected to last up to 2 hours.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include German Valley.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+These severe storms will be near Morrison and Lyndon around 830 AM CDT.
+Other locations in the path of these severe thunderstorms include Rock Falls, Coleta, Emerson, Sterling, Sheffield, Buda, Wyanet, Tiskilwa, Princeton, Bureau Junction, Hennepin, Spring Valley and DePue.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0